outscale/COGNAC/HACKING.md

 For example, you can check out [lib.h](./lib.h) or [main_tpl.c](./main_tpl.c)

 Some rules support multiple languages, like `____func_code____`, which generates function calls.
 Others, like `____functions_proto____`, currently support only C.

+## tips to add features

+A relatively easy way to add a feature in Cognac is to start by modifying the generated code (such as "osc-sdk.c", "main.c", etc.).
+First, make your changes directly in the generated code, ensure it works as expected, and then modify the generator accordingly.
+This approach helps you know exactly what to look for in the generator.

+For exemple, if you modify a function like `parse_thatarg()` in "osc_sdk.c", once the changes are working, you can then search (using a tool like grep) through the generator code to find where `parse_thatarg` is generated.
+From there, you can add modifications to the generator to make the change permanent and automated.